dinzx/dinzx/README.md

 ## Hi there, I'm Dinz👋

-- 🌱 I’m currently learning a whole lot tbh ;-;
+- 🌱 I’m currently learning computer systems and network engineering ;-;
 - 📫 How to reach me: d.dulakshi1114@gmail.com